Updated on: 2 September 2021

 Since ginger and manuka both contain antioxidants, regular consumption of ginger manuka tea helps to control the effects of prostaglandin in the body, which ensures smooth functionality of every organ in the body.
 Ginger and honey possibly can also release the tension in blood vessels, hence reducing blood pressure.

 Furthermore, the amino acids, minerals and vitamins in the blend encourages good blood circulation.
-With ginger’s ability to promote breakdown of fat (as mentioned in 1. above), it prevents fatty lipids from clogging the arteries.
+With ginger’s ability to promote breakdown of fat (as mentioned above), it prevents fatty lipids from clogging the arteries.
 As a result, the tea helps reduce the risk factor of heart diseases and strokes.

 Who Should Avoid Ginger